White Label AI Support Levels: What Agencies Should Expect in 2026

 Before signing up, ask the platform directly:

-During your trial, create a real support ticket for a moderately complex issue.
+During your evaluation period, create a real support ticket for a moderately complex issue.
 Time the response and evaluate the quality.
-This test reveals more than any sales conversation.
+This test reveals more than any sales conversation, and it gives you a concrete data point to weigh against the platform's marketing claims.

 Frequently Asked Questions